modir/using-laminas-framework-book/version2/docs/roles.md

 Since our Role Demo application is designed to be the base for your own more complex websites, for our Role Demo sample, we will have only the following simple default roles: Administrator and Guest.

-I> You will be able to add more roles via user interface of the website.
+> You will be able to add more roles via user interface of the website.

 We will have the following default permissions: